 PROPERTY REGISTRATION: PARTY OF THE SECOND PART has executed Tax assessment process with Grampanchayat-Dhayari.
 The said process is still incomplete.
 PARTY OF THE FIRST PART by taking active participation for its members in completing said process sought assistance from PARTY OF THE SECOND PART.
 It is agreed between both the parties that PARTY OF SECOND PART will extend necessary support viz documents, manpower etc in this efforts to fullest.

-Civil.
-SUIT # 1509/2010: Land of S. No. 125/5/9, 125/6/2, 125/12, 125/11 and 125/7 was sold by M/s.
+Civil SUIT # 1509/2010: Land of S. No. 125/5/9, 125/6/2, 125/12, 125/11 and 125/7 was sold by M/s.
 Omega Promoters Pvt.
 Ltd. to M/s.
 SUYOG ANJANI AVISHKAR ASSOCIATES (PARTY OF THE SECOND PART) on 14/07/11.
 On the said land PARTY OF THE SECOND PART developed the project of “Sai Avishkar CHS”.
 Retired Partners Mr. Anand D. Agarwal, Mr. Yogesh R. Dougall & Mr. Rajesh Y. Dougall of M/s Omega Promoters Pvt.
 Ltd. had filed a Civil Suit number referred herewith above against existing Partners of Omega and had claimed a charge on the property purchased by PARTY OF THE SECOND PART.
 The said suit is still pending for final result.
 PARTY OF THE SECOND PART has assured the PARTY OF THE FIRST PART that the said suit is a money claim and will not carry any encumbrance, charges or claim of any nature whatsoever at present and/ or in future on PARTY OF THE FIRST PART.
 The above said suit final document copy will be made available by Party of the SECOND PART.

-COMPLETION CERTIFICATE: Presently, Sai Avishkar CHS wing F & G carries full completion certificate and wings A, B & C is holding partial completion from Pune Metropolitan Regional Development Authority PMRDA.
+COMPLETION CERTIFICATE: Presently, Sai Avishkar CHS wing F & G carries full completion certificate and wings A, B & C is holding partial completion from Pune Metropolitan Regional Development Authority (PMRDA).
 Sai Avishkar CHS wings D, E, H, I&J are under construction.
 It is agreed between the parties that PARTY OF THE SECOND PART will provide full completion certificate of the entire project from competent authorities to PARTY OF THE FIRST PART soonest on completion of development.
 During this it is agreed by PARTY OF SECOND PART to provide Architects certification commenting on reasons for issuance of partial completion certificate for wings A, B&C.

 CORPORATION BANK: PARTY OF THE SECOND PART has obtained Project Finance (CF) from Corporation Bank, Pune.
 The Bank has issued No-Objection Certificates (NOC’s) to various financial institutes as per requirement of members of Sai Avishkar CHS.
 Some of Sai Avishkar CHS members purchased their units/flats before funding by Corporation Bank.
 The said CF is extended by Corporation Bank against mortgaging piece & parcel of land belonging to Sai Avishkar CHS.
 PARTY OF THE SECOND PART has agreed to obtain an individual NOC’s from Corporation Bank favoring those members of PARTY OF THE FIRST PART who has not obtained Housing Loans/Mortgage advances for buying the units in CHS and for such members who purchased the units before sanctioning of said CF to the PARTY OF THE SECOND PART.